Biology 112 – Maupin

 - Highwire Press Journals Search here for scientific articles, but note that not all articles are available for free.

-- PLOS (Public Library of Science) One is an international, peer-reviewed, open-access, online publication, with primary research from any scientific discipline.
+- PLOS (Public Library of Science) One An international, peer-reviewed, open-access, online publication, with primary research from any scientific discipline.

 Figuring out whether the information you find online is credible enough for college research can be challenging.
 Use the P.R.O.V.E.N.
 Source Evaluation Questions to help you determine whether the sources you find are credible: